Basta locks brand bought out of examinership

 Desand says it will invest up to €1 million developing products and services for the Irish and British markets.
 It said that 12 jobs would be created in sales, marketing and administration over the coming weeks.

-Ardale was part of a consortium which purchased Westlink industrial estate in Ballyfermot, Dublin 10 from Irish Life for more than €7.5 million in 2016.
+Ardale was part of a consortium that purchased Westlink industrial estate in Ballyfermot, Dublin 10, from Irish Life for more than €7.5 million in 2016.
 Westlink was sold last week to Pan-European investor and asset manager M7 Real Estate for €13,870,000.

 Ardale has also acted as asset manager on behalf of investors in Dundrum Town Centre and The Park retail centre in Carrickmines.
 It has also worked with high profile developments in the UK and Europe.